Up to 50% off sofas & mattresses — limited‑time deals.

 • Where it falls short

-• Low clearance makes quick under-sofa cleaning harder
+• Low clearance makes under-sofa cleaning annoying

 IKEA Sectional FINNALA